Nile Expedition: After the Fall of Khartoum

-Emboldened by their victory at the Battle of Khartoum, the Mahdists resisted British efforts to force the Nile.
+Emboldened by their victory at the Siege of Khartoum, the Mahdists resisted British efforts to force the Nile.
 This included, on 10 February 1885, the Mahdists defending a fortified site at Kirbekan they hoped would impede the main British column still ascending the river.
 These military operations were occurring some two weeks after the fall of Khartoum and Brigadier Wilson's earlier glimpse of the fallen city from his steamship.
 At Kirbekan, whilst the British successfully seized the position, the British commander General William Earle was killed near the end of the attack.

 The fall of Khartoum and the massacre of all within led to various communiques between Wolseley and London.
 Indicative of the confusion, on 7 February 1885, three days before the battle of Kirbekan, Wolseley was told by London to make no retrograde steps down the Nile to Egypt.
 Wolseley himself, however, was concerned that with the fall of Khartoum, he lacked sufficient military force to subdue the Mahdi.
-This led to consideration of an operational pause, to last several months over the Sudan summer, which might allow fresh British reinforcements to be assembled in Egypt and later sent up the river to Wolseley.
+This led to consideration of an operational pause, to last several months over the Sudanese summer, which might allow fresh British reinforcements to be assembled in Egypt and later sent up the river to Wolseley.

 The Panjdeh incident of 29 March 1885, initiated by Imperial Russia in south-central Asia, gave the British government sufficient excuse to make a face-saving withdrawal of the Wolseley force to Egypt and then home, thereby ending any further commitment to the region, including on the coast at Suakin.
 With the fall of Khartoum and now the subsequent removal of the last British troops in the vicinity of the upper Nile, Muhammad Ahmad controlled the whole of Sudan, allowing him to establish an Islamic state governed by Sharia law.
 He died less than six months later.
 His state survived him, but Sudan was re-conquered by the British in a campaign from 1895 to 1898, led by Lord Kitchener.